 The state-owned incumbent CANTV is the country’s exclusive provider of broadband based on DSL networks.
 A few cable TV companies offer cable modem access and there is a single WiMAX provider, though the low take up of services has encouraged this player to migrate subscribers to an LTE platform.
 The Venezuelan government has launched a National Fibre-Optic Backbone project to guarantee a uniform distribution of high-speed internet access throughout the national territory.
 CANTV is in charge of implementing the project.
 The government intends to lease capacity on the National Fibre-Optic Backbone to cooperatives and small companies.

 Pay TV is the fastest growing telecom sector in Venezuela after mobile broadband, and accounts for 15% of all telecom revenue in the country.
 The market leaders are DirecTV (now owned by AT&T), Inter, SuperCable, NetUno, Movistar, and CANTV.

-CANTV’s Wi-Fi program connected 3,000 public spaces by November 2015; Vivo Play launches in Venezuela; AT&T acquires DirecTV’s US and Latin American operations; DTT reaches 60% population coverage; National Fibre-Optic Backbone project deployment is 70% complete; DTTV subscriber base reaches 850,000 by end-2015; report includes the regulator’s market data to September 2015, recent market developments.
+CANTV launches IPTV service; CANTV’s Wi-Fi program connected 3,000 public spaces by November 2015; Vivo Play launches in Venezuela; AT&T acquires DirecTV’s US and Latin American operations; DTT reaches 60% population coverage; National Fibre-Optic Backbone project deployment is 70% complete; DTTV subscriber base reaches 850,000 at y end-2015; report includes the regulator’s market data to September 2015, recent market developments.